Nightmare

 Combos & Synergies[edit]

-- Deneghra2 has a bit more trouble than the other versions of Deneghra to handle heavy armor.
-Nightmare can actually help with that - at least on his Prey target.
+- She has a bit more trouble cracking ARM than the other versions of Deneghra do, so Nightmare can help with that - at least on his Prey target.

 Damage Analysis[edit]